 First-degree murder, in turn, includes five types of homicides:

 - Premeditated murder, where the suspect intended to kill the victim.
 This may include lying in wait, poisoning, torturing, or any other kind of willful, deliberate and premeditated killing.
+Most mass shootings are considered premeditated murders.

-- “Felony-murder,” where the suspect killed the victim while carrying out a serious crime.
-Note that it is still considered felony-murder even if the suspect only accidentally killed the victim.
+- “Felony murder,” where the suspect killed the victim while carrying out a serious crime.
+Note that it is still considered felony murder even if the suspect only accidentally killed the victim.
 (Learn more about felony murder.)

 - A homicide committed to avoid lawful arrest or lawful custody.